datacommonsorg/docsite/custom_dc/custom_data.md

 ## Prepare the CSV files {#prepare-csv}

 Custom Data Commons provides a simplified data model, which allows your data to be mapped to the Data Commons knowledge graph schema.
-Data in the CSV files should conform to a
-_variable per column_ scheme.
+Data in the CSV files should conform to a _variable per column_ scheme.
 This requires minimal manual configuration; the Data Commons importer importer can create observations and statistical variables if they don't already exist, and it resolves all columns to [DCID](../glossary.md#dcid)s.

 With the variable-per-column scheme, data is provided in this format, in this exact sequence:

 _ENTITY, OBSERVATION_DATE, STATISTICAL_VARIABLE1, STATISTICAL_VARIABLE2, …_

-There is a single property, the _ENTITY_; all other properties must be expressed as [statistical variables](../glossary.md#variable).
+There is a two properties, the _ENTITY_ and the _OBSERVATION_DATE_; all other properties must be expressed as [statistical variables](../glossary.md#variable).
 To illustrate what this means, consider this example: let's say you have a dataset that provides the number of public schools in U.S. cities, broken down by elementary, middle, secondary and postsecondary.
 Your data might have the following structure, which we identify as _variable per row_ (numbers are not real, but are just made up for the sake of example):

 ```csv
 city,year,typeOfSchool,count